-(1) To vote for the election of Anthony C. Cherbak, Neil F. Dimick and Kate W. Duchene to our Board of Directors, each for a three-year term expiring at the annual meeting in 2022 and until their respective successors are duly elected and qualified;
+Dimick and Kate W. Duchene to our Board of Directors, each for a three-year term expiring at the annual meeting in 2022 and until their respective successors are duly elected and qualified;

+(2) To approve the 2019 Employee Stock Purchase Plan;

+(1) To vote for the election of Anthony C. Cherbak, Neil F.

-- (2) To approve the 2019 Employee Stock Purchase Plan; - (3) To ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm for fiscal 2020; - (4) To approve on an advisory basis Resources Connection, Inc.'s executive compensation; and - (5) To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.
+(3) To ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm for fiscal 2020;

+(4) To approve on an advisory basis Resources Con-

+nection, Inc.'s executive compensation; and

+(5) To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.

-August 23, 2019 is the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting.
+RECORD DATE: August 23, 2019 is the record date for determining stockholders entitled to notice of, and to vote at, the Annual at the Annual Meeting.

-It is important that your shares be represented and voted at the Annual Meeting.
 You may vote your shares by mail by completing, signing and returning the enclosed proxy card or voting instruction form, or alternatively, you may be able to vote your shares via the Internet or by telephone.
 Voting instructions are printed on your proxy card or voting instruction form, as applicable, and are included with the accompanying proxy statement.